Fisheries Management Strategies: Fish Tagging

 The two most common types of tags used in pond management to identify individual fish are Floy (or anchor) tags, and Passive Integrated Transponder (PIT) tags.
 Both work extremely well and in each situation have their advantages and disadvantages.
 The one that is right for you is based on your goals as a pond owner.

-Anchor tags are small (2 inch) pieces of nylon tubing “anchored” to the back of a fish with a T-like end.
+Anchor tags are small (2 inches) pieces of nylon tubing “anchored” to the back of a fish with a T-like end.
 This tag is similar to the type of tag that attaches a price label to a piece of clothing.
 The big advantage of an anchor tag is that it CAN be seen outside the body of a fish.
 If you fish your pond and would like to keep track of certain fish, these tags will work well.
-Anchor tags are a great hands on option for marking your fish and after some simple initial training by a fisheries biologist, can be applied by any private pond owner.
+Anchor tags are a great hands-on option for marking your fish and after some simple initial training by a fisheries biologist, can be applied by any private pond owner.

 PIT tags transmit a unique ID number and must be read by a separate magnetic reader.
 These are similar to tags used by veterinarians to return dogs and cats back home if they are ever lost and found.
 They are very small, about the length of a dime.
 They have no internal battery, are “passive” and are only activated by a magnetic reader.
 The big advantage with PIT tags is that they CANNOT be seen outside the body of the fish.
 So if you do not want to see tags on your fish if caught while fishing, you will have no idea the fish has even been tagged.
 PIT tags must be placed in the fish by a trained fisheries biologist.